-- a.
+- b.
 There will be a random drawing to determine pairings for Rounds 1 and 2.
-Subsequent preliminary rounds should be power matched, high-low within brackets. - b.
-If there are at least forty (40) teams in the tournament, debaters advancing to the octa-final round will be paired according to a bracket prepared by the Tournament
+Subsequent preliminary rounds should be power matched, high-low within brackets. - c.
+If there are at least forty (40) teams in the tournament, debaters advancing to the octa-final round will be paired according to a bracket prepared by the Tournament Committee.

-Committee.
 If there are at least eighty-five (85) teams, elimination rounds will begin with double octa-finals (top 32).
-If there are less than 40 teams, elimination rounds will begin with quarterfinals.
+If there are less than 40 teams, elimination rounds will begin with quarterfinals. - d.

-- c.
 If in the elimination rounds, teams from the same school are necessarily paired against each other, they may either debate to determine a winner or the coach of the school involved may designate one of the teams as the winner of the round.
-Elimination brackets will not be altered to prevent such pairings. - d.
+Elimination brackets will not be altered to prevent such pairings. - e.
 In the elimination rounds, sides will be determined by a flip of a coin, unless they have met previously.
-In such cases the debaters will switch sides.
+In such cases the debaters will switch sides. - f.
+At the start of each elimination round, a list of possible judges for each round will be created by IHSA.
+A head coach or assistant coach from each team in the round will have 5 minutes to strike one judge from the list for that round.